 Modelling of hourly electricity demand is undertaken at an end-use level.
-End-use level modelling allows the model to reflect the impact of the full scope of demand side integration measures: electrification and energy efficiency impact the annual demand for end-uses while demand-side response, including load shifting and shedding, impacts demand at a more temporally granular level.
+This allows the model to reflect the impact of the full scope of demand-side integration measures: electrification and energy efficiency impact the annual demand for end uses, while demand-side response, including load shifting and shedding, affects demand at a more temporally granular level.
 Modelling hourly load requires assessment of the hourly load profile for each end-use within each sector, residential and services (e.g. space heating, water heating), industry (e.g. steel, chemicals), transport (e.g. road, rail) and agriculture.
 Load curves are assessed for a full year at the hourly resolution.

 Load curve parameters are derived from historical data.
-A statistical analysis is conducted on historical hourly demand (IEA, 2022a) and temperature timeseries (IEA, 2023).
-The hourly load dependency to calendar variables and temperature is extracted from regression parameters.
-The average daily temperature is weighted by population, and temperature thresholds activating cooling and heating demand are determined based on the load response to temperature variations (Figure 3.11).
-The statistical analysis is conducted on as many historical years as available, considering the structural changes in electricity demand over time and temporary changes in electricity consumption patterns, such as during pandemic lockdowns.
+A statistical analysis is conducted on historical hourly demand (IEA, 2024g) and heating and cooling degree-day timeseries (IEA, 2024h).
+The hourly load dependency to calendar and weather variables is extracted from regression parameters.
+The weather variables are weighted by population, and temperature thresholds activating cooling and heating demand are determined based on the load response to temperature variations.
+The statistical analysis is conducted on as many historical years as available, considering the structural changes in electricity demand over time and temporary changes in electricity consumption patterns, such as during pandemic containment measures.